LissouDev/buena/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 The form is available at [http://localhost:3000/form/](http://localhost:3000/form/).

+## Deployment

+The app is hosted on AWS Amplify for demo purposes.

 ## Unit tests for frontend and backend